Everything PR News

 Wolff Olins delivered a fragmented, color-shifting identity built for a digital-first Games.
 The reveal in June 2007 generated immediate criticism across newspaper columns, blogs, and the new social platforms.
 The Iranian government threatened to boycott based on a claim that the logo spelled "Zion."
 A petition for redesign collected tens of thousands of signatures.
 Animated versions were withdrawn after concerns about triggering photosensitive epilepsy.

 The interesting outcome was not the controversy.
 The interesting outcome was that the logo was never redesigned.
-The organizing committee held the position, the Games happened, and the identity is now widely credited as one of the more commercially successful Olympic identities of the modern era — generating significant merchandise revenue and recognized brand recall years after the closing ceremony.
+The organizing committee held the position, the Games happened, and the identity is now widely credited as one of the more commercially successful Olympic identities of the modern era — generating significant merchandise revenue and producing strong brand recall years after the closing ceremony.

 The London playbook became the template: absorb the launch backlash, hold the design, deploy it across the four-year ramp, and let event execution overwrite the launch-week narrative.
 Every host since has been operating against the same playbook, with varying success.